gto76/standard-aliases/README.md

 How It Works
 ------------
-After installation the "framework" consists of three files:
+After installation the “framework” consists of three files:

 * [**`standard_functions`**](standard_functions): It contains _Bash_ functions with long descriptive names.
 It is located in projects directory.